 X3D Propagation Model X3D is a 3D propagation model with no restrictions on geometry shape or transmitter/receiver height.
 This accurate model includes reflections, transmissions and diffractions along with atmospheric absorption.
 Supports frequencies up to 100 GHz.

-Diffuse Scattering Capture effects of scattering on complex impulse response and cross-polarized received power for mmWave applications.
+Diffuse Scattering Capture effects of scattering on complex impulse response and received power (including cross-polarization) for mmWave applications.

 Fast Ray-Based Methods 2D site-specific propagation models designed for urban and rough terrain applications.